paulwarren/nzde/dict/D/README.md

 n. a horizontal mine tunnel

+n. the shifting of a mob of sheep by driving, mainly from the point of view of the animals driven (`a drove'), but also from that of the action of driving (`a short drive').

+v. to drove

+v. of stock, poss. more idiomatic in early NZ use than drove cf also driver/drover; driving.

+v.

+<b>1</b> n.
+(Rural) a concentrated 'push' to destroy large colonies of rabbits or hares.

+<b>2</b> v. to execute so that the burn spreads progressively through the whole area. [?Or is this OED2 19 `Prosecute vigorously'?]

+<b>2</b> v. of a sheepdog (opposite of `pulling'!)

 <b>2</b> v. to float (timber) down a river usually by releasing a dam.
 Also drive out.
 > (Northland kauri bushmen's)

-<b>2</b> v. to execute so that the burn spreads progressively through the whole area. [?Or is this OED2 19 `Prosecute vigorously'?]

-v. of stock, poss. more idiomatic in early NZ use than drove cf also driver/drover; driving.

-v.

-v. to drove

-<b>2</b> v. of a sheepdog (opposite of `pulling'!)

-n. the shifting of a mob of sheep by driving, mainly from the point of view of the animals driven (`a drove'), but also from that of the action of driving (`a short drive').

-v. to fall a group of trees whose trunks have been partially cut through, and so placed that the impetus of falling a chosen one will set off a `chain reaction'.
-See drive n2..
-> (bushmen's)

 ## drive the pigs home